HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

 We can analyze the effect of these settings on first content paint and last content paint.
 Not surprisingly, the `optional` setting has a major effect on last content paint.
-There is also an effect on first content paint, but that might be more correlation than causation, as all of the modes except for `block` display *some* text after an "extremely small block period."
+There is also an effect on first content paint, but that might be more correlation than causation, as all of the modes except for `block` display *some* text after an “extremely small block period.”

 {{ figure_markup(
   image="fonts-font-display-performance-desktop.png",